Pazoia/react-website-tennis-club/README.md

 > To Do's

-- **Members list component**

-  - ✅ Get data from state
-  - ✅ Create a sample with members to display
+- When user click register form navigates to members list

+> Done

-  - ✅ Display members name, surname, points
+- ✅ Make website tennis themed
-  - ✅ Display members in descending order by points

 - **Prepare a registration form for new users**